NaifatSelina/Naifat-Beauty/README.md

 # **_Naifat - Django REST Framework API_**

-The repository you are viewing is for the back-end REST API used for my front-end React project, [naifat](https://naifat-75fb49666f3a.herokuapp.com/).
+The repository you are viewing is for the back-end REST API and my front-end React project will be detailed underneath, [Naifat](https://drf-api-app-65d9b6a619df.herokuapp.com/).

-You can view the live site here - <a href="https://naifat-75fb49666f3a.herokuapp.com/" target="_blank" rel="noopener">Naifat</a>
+You can view the live site here - <a href="https://drf-api-app-65d9b6a619df.herokuapp.com/" target="_blank" rel="noopener">Naifat</a>

-You can view the live API here - <a href="https://drf-api-app-65d9b6a619df.herokuapp.com/" target="_blank" rel="noopener">Naifat DRF API</a>

-You can view the front-end README.md here - <a href="https://github.com/NaifatSelina/naifat" target="_blank" rel="noopener">Naifat Front-End README</a>

-You can view the back-end README.md here - <a href="https://github.com/NaifatSelina/drf-api" target="_blank" rel="noopener">Naifat Back-End README</a>

 # Contents